 What's New

 Changes to filing addresses.
-We have changed some of the filing addresses to add Department of the Treasury.
+The filing addresses have changed for Form 941 filers located in Georgia and Tennessee.
+The Charlotte, NC "With a payment" filing address has changed to Cincinnati, OH.
 See Where Should You File? on page 4.